Yahyakiani/Css_Notes/Psychology/Theories.md

    - **Issues** Critics of behavior therapy believe that because it emphasizes changing external behavior, people do not necessarily gain insight into thoughts and expectations that may be fostering their maladaptive behavior
-- **cognitive treatment approaches** Treatment approaches that teach people to think in more adaptive ways by changing their dysfunctional cognitions about the world and themselves.
+- **cognitive treatment approaches** Treatment approaches that teach people to think in more adaptive ways by changing their dysfunctional cognitions about the world and themselves.
   - **rational-emotive behavior therapy**
 A form of therapy that attempts to restructure a person’s belief system